Modified treatment policy effect estimation with weighted energy distance: Setup

-Since the enforceable set is determined by $\X$ and $A$, the MTP can be designed to be realistic for the entire population, i.e., the treatment policy $q(\x,a)\in \mathcal{A}(\x,a)$ for any $(\x, a) \in (\mathcal{X},\mathcal{A})$, where $(\mathcal{X},\mathcal{A})$ be the joint support of the random variables $\X$ and $A$.
-It is important to note that MTPs are distinct from dynamic treatment regimes, where the current treatment values are determined by the past treatment values.
-MTPs, on the other hand, define the modified treatment value based on the natural (observed) treatment value without intervention.
-This means that the modified treatment value and the natural treatment value are supposed to happen at the same time, and since we do not know the actual treatment value without intervention, the MTP cannot be implemented exactly in practice.
-However, MTPs are still pertinent to clinical practice, as they can provide insight into how modifications to clinical practice could have changed patient outcomes.
+MTPs are pertinent to clinical practice, as they can provide insight into how modifications to clinical practice could have changed patient outcomes.
 By considering the effects of a collection of MTPs, researchers can gain insights into the underlying mechanisms that lead to different outcomes and identify potential strategies for improving patient outcomes.
-For example, to evaluate a care policy that encourages a slight reduction in intensity of mechanical ventilation, we could estimate the causal effect of the MTP $q(\x,a)=a-2$ which reduced mechanical power for all subjects by 2 Joules/min compared with current standards.
+For example, to evaluate a care policy that encourages a slight reduction in intensity of mechanical ventilation, we could estimate the causal effect of the MTP $q(\boldsymbol{x},a)=a-2$ which reduced mechanical power for all subjects by 2 Joules/min compared with current standards.
 The MTP could be further refined to modify the amount of reduction differently for people with different characteristics or prior ventilation patterns.